-In 2019, the Group raised HK\$19.7 million through private placings.
-The proceeds of these subscriptions have been applied towards several activities of the Company, including the TCM Plus range of skincare products and AKFS Plus range of hair products as mentioned above (Please refer to Note 20 for details of private placings).
+In 2020, the Company raised approximately HK\$1.5 million through private placings.
+The proceeds of these subscriptions have been applied towards several activities of the Company, including the AKFS Plus range of hair products and SDST self-disinfecting products as mentioned above (Please refer to Note 19 for details of private placings).